datopian/ssen-content/usecases/personas.md

 # Personas
-## This page provides link to guidance for common data consumer types.
+## This page provides links to guidance for common data consumer types.
-### Please click on one of the boxes below to ge more insight for each persona type.
+### Please click on one of the boxes below to get more insight for each persona type.

 <centre>
 <table>